AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 Instrumentation and coverage of SPARK code
 ==========================================

-The instrumentation of a SPARK project requires an additionnal step in order to make the compiler accept the instrumented code.
+The instrumentation of a SPARK project requires an additional step in order to make the compiler accept the instrumented code.
 Additionally, some parts of SPARK sources are not processed by the instrumenter, and thus will not have any coverage obligation attached to them.